VMware Cloud Facility (VCF) Operations 8.18 Sizing Guidelines

 Cloud Proxy

-• Collect from larger vCenter Servers with up to 65000 objects by a scaling up a large Cloud Proxy to 8 vCPU and 32GB of RAM.
+• Collect from larger vCenter Servers with up to 65000 objects by scaling up a large Cloud Proxy to 8 vCPU and 32GB of RAM.

-• Example: If a vCenter Server has 12,000 objects then a Small configuration Cloud Proxy can have it’s CPU and Memory doubled to 4 vCPUs and 16 GB RAM to support those objects.
+• Example: If a vCenter Server has 12,000 objects, then a Small configuration Cloud Proxy can have its CPU and Memory doubled to 4 vCPUs and 16 GB RAM to support those objects.

-• The number objects and metrics collected by the VMware Aria Application Monitoring (telegraf) agents should be within the supported maximum limits.
+• The number of objects and metrics collected by the VMware Aria Application Monitoring (telegraf) agents should be within the supported maximum limits.

-• Each telegraf agent may collect many objects and metrics directly depending on the services running on the Operating System.
+• Each telegraf agent may collect many objects and metrics directly, depending on the services running on the Operating System.

 Attachments